DSiddarth-K/FSM-CPP/README.md

 Set State takes the address of the object reference which is stored in the current state pointer

 Pros:
--Intuitive (maps nicely to “state = object”)
+- Intuitive (maps nicely to “state = object”)
--Easy to write per-state logic
+- Easy to write per-state logic
--Modular and easy to to add states
+- Modular and easy to to add states

 Cons:
--Hard to debug at runtime
+- Hard to debug at runtime
--Poor memory/cache efficiency
+- Poor memory/cache efficiency
--Harder to visualize transitions
+- Harder to visualize transitions
--Bad traceability
+- Bad traceability

 Notes
 -------------------------